Radicle CI add continuous integration (CI) support on top of Radicle. There are several components:

 wait for a CI node ("server") to have free resources.

-has a #radicle-ci channel where you can ask and discuss
+#radicle-ci channel where you can ask and discuss anything

-anything related to Radicle CI.
-That Zulip is the go-to place for all
+related to Radicle CI.
+That Zulip is the go-to place for all Radicle

 README.md